Estate Planning Lawyer Austin, TX

-Appointing medical power of attorney: This is the act of designating someone you trust to make medical decisions for you if you become incapacitated.
-In both cases, designating power of attorney allows you to choose an agent to act on your behalf (if it ever becomes necessary) rather than a court-appointed guardian.
+Appointing medical power of attorney: This is the act of designating someone you trust to make medical decisions if you become incapacitated.
+In both cases, designating a power of attorney allows you to choose an agent to act on your behalf (if it ever becomes necessary) rather than a court-appointed guardian.

 Making an advance directive or living will: This document lays out your wishes for end-of-life medical care, including whether or not you want to receive life-saving or life-sustaining treatments.
 Your medical power of attorney should be very familiar with this document and your medical wishes generally so that any decisions not already specified in the document can be made in your best interests.

-Power of attorney and advance directives are important ways to help you direct your late-life medical care and other important decisions before there is ever a question of incapacity.
+Power of attorney and advance directives are important ways to help you direct your late-life medical care and other vital decisions before there is ever a question of incapacity.
 We can help you with all three as part of a larger estate plan.

 Long-term Care Planning

-The experienced team at Gray & Becker, P.C. can discuss these options with you during our initial consultations.
+The experienced team at Gray & Becker, P.C., can discuss these options with you during our initial consultations.
 Some of the topics you may benefit from exploring include Medicare planning, specific insurance policies, taking advantage of veterans’ benefits, and any other resources that may be available.